 - Macmillan Caseworkers providing welfare benefits support to those with life limiting illness and cancer

-- British Gas Energy Trust advisers supporting people in fuel poverty to be able to both heat and eat
+- Energy advisers supporting people in fuel poverty to be able to both heat and eat

-- The Bridge Project, our Building Better Opportunities programme, Advice Workers supporting those furthest from the labour market with finance, benefits and debt casework and advice
+- Advice Workers supporting those furthest from the labour market with finance, benefits and debt casework and advice

 - Help to Claim, our National Citizens Advice offer for Universal Credit claimants helping them navigate the system of UC application, evidencing and award

-- Money Advice Service, our FCA regulated debt and financial inclusion service supporting people managing £5million of debt in Northumberland this year
+- Money and Pensions Service, our FCA regulated debt and financial inclusion service supporting people managing £5million of debt in Northumberland this year

 Further details of the role can be found here.